etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

-<h1 id="abbreviations">🔮 Core Abbreviations: Concisely and Rapidly Detailed - Use as a Quick Reference as You Encounter Them Throughout the Text</h1>
+<h1 id="acronyms">🔮 Acronym Quick Reference: Concisely and Rapidly Detailed - Use as a Quick Reference as You Encounter Them Throughout the Text</h1>

 - RIEM{} = Recursive Intelligence Expansion Methodology: A framework for reflective reasoning, speculative modeling, and collaborative cognition.
 - TSL = Triple Speculative Lens: A triadic interpretive system made of PPM, CMP, and CAH, enabling layered meaning and multi-angle analysis.